home

 The Lever Bill

 The Sheppard Act was not the last prohibition measure passed in 1917.
 Wilson had tried to avoid alienating both wets and drys by claiming that prohibition was a “social and moral” issue, and therefore not properly part of a party platform.
 However when the US declared war on Germany on 6 April 1917, such "social and moral” issues suddenly became a politically legitimate topic for Congress.
-The brewing industry in particular became a target because it was dominated by German immigrants or 1st generation German-Americans.
+The brewing industry in particular became a target because it was dominated by German immigrants and first generation German-Americans.
 The prohibitionists made the most of this by tying German brewers as much as possible to the nation of Germany with which the US was at war.
 At times this campaign reached ridiculous levels, such as when rumors spread through Washington, D.C. that local brewer Christian Heurich had installed cannon on his Maryland dairy farm overlooking the capitol.
-One dry magazine, “American Issue” made the connection between alcohol and the war explicit noting, “German brewers in this country have rendered thousands of men inefficient and are thus crippling the Republic in its war on Prussian militarism….”
+One dry magazine, American Issue made the connection between alcohol and the war explicit noting, “German brewers in this country have rendered thousands of men inefficient and are thus crippling the Republic in its war on Prussian militarism….”
 (American Issue, 3 August 1917

-The alcoholic beverage industry also vulnerable because it used grain that could be used for food, used coal that could be used for factories turning out war material.
+The alcoholic beverage industry also vulnerable because it consumed grain that could be used for food and coal that could be used for factories turning out war material.
 Moreover, intoxicating beverages were blamed for lowering worker productivity at a time when the nation needed an industrial push to provide weapons for the US and the allies both.
 The drys exploited this vulnerability as Washington moved to regulate American industry to make war production more efficient.
 In anticipation of this need, Congress in 1916 had formed the Council of National Defense.
 Its members were the Secretaries of War, the Navy, Interior, Agriculture, Commerce, and Labor.
 Secretary of War Newton Baker acted as the Chair.
 The Council was formally established on 29 August 1916 and its responsibilities included coordinating transportation, industrial and farm production, financial support for the war, and public morale.

 One of the experts hired by the Council was Professor Irving Fisher of Yale.
 Fisher was an economist, an active support of eugenics (and, incidentally, the inventor of the rolodex), and a firm believer in the dangerous effects of drinking alcohol.
 Fisher prepared a report claiming that if brewers were forbidden from using barley, the resulting savings in grain could produce “eleven million loaves of bread a day.”
 Fisher formed a Committee on War Prohibition and began campaigning for dry laws nationwide.
 As the pro-prohibition magazine The Independent, noted, “…shall the many have food or the few have drink?”
 (May 26, 1917) As an economist Fisher was interested in the financial costs of alcohol.
 In the 1920s he put specific numbers to the same costs of alcohol he was warning of in 1917…